nokafor/MSBuild2017Quickstarts/Yo.md

     ![insert dialog](assets/insert.png)

     d.
 In the Upload Add-in dialog, choose **Browse** and select the my-office-add-in-manifest.xml file from the *myAddin* folder in the C:/ directory.
 Then, choose **Upload**.

-You should see your add-in deploy in Excel and a button apear on the Home Tab.
+9. Your add-in will deploy in Excel and a button will appear on the Home Tab ribbon.
 Click this button to reveal your add-in.
-    > **Important**: Leave this page open with the Excel loaded for the rest of the walkthrough.
+    > **Important**: Leave this Excel document open with the add-in loaded for the rest of the walkthrough.

 	![Screenshot of show taskpane button]()